2007 Green Bay Packers season

-The 2007 Green Bay Packers season was the franchise's 89th overall and 87th season in the National Football League.
-The Packers finished the regular season with a 13–3 record.
-They received for the first time since 1997 a bye for the first round of the playoffs, won their divisional round playoff game, and lost in the NFC Championship game to the eventual Super Bowl champion New York Giants.
+The 2007 Green Bay Packers season was the franchise's 89th overall and 87th season in the National Football League (NFL).
+The Packers finished the regular season with a 13–3 record and clinched their first winning season, playoff appearance and division title since 2004.
+They received for the first time since 1997 a bye for the first round of the playoffs, and won their divisional round playoff game to advance to the franchise's first NFC Championship Game in 10 years.
+The Packers ultimately lost the NFC Championship game to the eventual Super Bowl champion New York Giants.
 It was the first time the Packers had lost a home NFC Championship game, and only their third home playoff loss ever.
 This was the last season for quarterback Brett Favre as a Green Bay Packer, as he initially retired following the season but came out of retirement and was subsequently traded to the New York Jets during the offseason.

 This season also marked the 50th anniversary of the opening of the Packers' home stadium of Lambeau Field.
 The Packers' tenure at Lambeau, now at 64 seasons, is the longest in NFL history at a single stadium, breaking the Chicago Bears' previous record of 50 seasons at Wrigley Field (1921–1970).